Council of Jamnia: Refutation

 Albert C. Sundberg Jr. summarized the crux of Lewis' argument as follows:

-Jewish sources contain echoes of debate about biblical books but canonicity was not the issue and debate was not connected with Jabneh...
+Jewish sources contain echoes of debate about biblical books, but canonicity was not the issue, and debate was not connected with Jabneh...
 Moreover, specific canonical discussion at Jabneh is attested only for Chronicles and Song of Songs.
-Both circulated prior to Jabneh.
+Both circulated before Jabneh.
 There was vigorous debate between Beth Shammai and Beth Hillel over Chronicles and Song; Beth Hillel affirmed that both "defile the hands", the rabbinic principle (enunciated in Mishnah Yadayim 3:5) according to which the Holy Scripture is so holy that they impart uncleanness; writings that are not holy, do not impart uncleanness.
 One text does speak of official action at Jabneh.
 It gives a blanket statement that "all Holy Scripture defile the hands", and adds "on the day they made R. Eleazar b.
 Azariah head of the college, the Song of Songs and Koheleth (Ecclesiastes) both render the hands unclean" (M. Yadayim 3.5).
-Of the apocryphal books, only Ben Sira is mentioned by name in rabbinic sources and it continued to be circulated, copied and cited.
+Of the apocryphal books, only Ben Sira is mentioned by name in rabbinic sources, and it continued to be circulated, copied, and cited.
 No book is ever mentioned in the sources as being excluded from the canon at Jabneh.